Beeee0927/separated-directives/README.md

 The corresponding solutions are:

-- According to different argument 'el', we could distinguish then application at different places, and then trigger the function which depends on the context correspond to this 'el'.
+- According to different argument 'el', we could distinguish the applications at different places, and then trigger the function which depends on the context correspond to this 'el'.
 - A new hook 'bindingMounted' is added.
 It means when all of the values(components and doms) has been not undefined/null, and only be triggered once.

 ## Setup